Multirate Exponential Rosenbrock Methods: Numerical Experiments

 \subsection{Presentation of results}

-For each test problem we sort our numerical results by order of convergence into 3 groups: $\mathcal{O}(H^3)$ methods, $\mathcal{O}(H^4)$ methods, and $\mathcal{O}(H^5)$ with $\mathcal{O}(H^6)$ methods.
-In each group we provide four kinds of ``log-log" plots, one convergence plot (solution error versus $H$) and three efficiency plots that measure cost through slow function calls, total function calls, and MATLAB runtimes, respectively.
-Solution error is computed as the maximum absolute error over all spatial grid points and time outputs, as measured against either an analytical solution or highly accurate numerically determined reference solution.
-We also provide rates of convergence computed from a linear least squares fit of the $\log($error$)$ versus $\log(H)$ data, neglecting points at the reference solution floor.
-Each of our three efficiency measurements tells a different story.
+For each test problem we sort our results into 3 groups: $\mathcal{O}(H^3)$ methods, $\mathcal{O}(H^4)$ methods, and $\mathcal{O}(H^5)$ with $\mathcal{O}(H^6)$ methods.
+In each group we provide four kinds of ``log-log" plots: one convergence plot (error versus $H$) and three efficiency plots that measure cost through slow function calls, total function calls, and MATLAB runtimes, respectively.
+Solution error is computed as the maximum absolute error over all spatial grid points and time outputs, as measured against either an analytical solution or highly accurate reference solution.
+We also compute convergence rates using a linear least squares fit of the $\log($error$)$ versus $\log(H)$ data, neglecting points at the reference solution floor.
+Each of our efficiency measurements tells a different story.
 First, slow function calls illustrate the cost of a multirate method when applied to IVP systems with expense dominated by the slow components $F_s(t,u)$.
 Second, total function calls capture the cost of $F_f(t,u)$, and highlight properties of methods related to their total fast traversal times.
 Lastly, even though MATLAB runtimes are a poor proxy for runtimes on HPC applications, we use them here to capture the costs associated with dynamic linearization, and to measure how these costs affect efficiency.